myspotontheweb/presentation-kubernetes/README.md

     kubectl run -i --tty load-generator --rm --image=busybox:1.28 --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://scoil:8080; done"

+> **_NOTE:_**  This demo is not working yet.
+Need to revise the application to make it more CPU intensive so that we can push it to 50% utilization

 ## Helm chart structure